Representation and reconstruction of covariance operators in linear inverse problems: Reconstruction and representation of indirectly observed covariance operators

-and the associated approximate representation of $C_i$, in terms of $\hat{\vect{z}}_{ir}$ and $\hat{f}_{ir}$, is
+and the associated approximate representation of $C_i$, in terms of $\{\hat{\gamma}_{ir}\}$ and $\{\hat{f}_{ir}\}$, is

-where $\hat \gamma_{ir} := \|\vect{\hat{z}}_{ir}\|^2$ is an estimate of the variance $\gamma_{ir}$ and $\hat{f}_{ir}$ is an estimate of $\psi_{ir}$.
+where $\hat \gamma_{ir}$ is an estimate of the variance $\gamma_{ir}$ and $\hat{f}_{ir}$ is an estimate of $\psi_{ir}$.
 The tensor product $\hat{f}_{ir} \otimes \hat{f}_{ir}$ is such that $(\hat{f}_{ir} \otimes \hat{f}_{ir})(v,v') = \hat{f}_{ir}(v) \hat{f}_{ir}(v')$ for all $v,v' \in \M$.
 The regularizing terms in (\ref{eq:model_cov_pca}) introduce spatial coherence on the estimated $\{\hat{f}_{ir}\}$ and thus on the estimated eigenfunctions of $\{C_i\}$, fundamental in an inverse problems setting.

+The reconstructed covariance functions $\{C_i\}$ could be discretized on a dense grid, leading to a collection of covariance matrices $(C_i(v_j, v_l))_{jl}$.
+Following the approach in \cite{Dryden2009}, a Riemannian metric could be defined on the space of covariance matrices, followed by projection of $(C_i(v_j, v_l))_{jl}$ on the tangent space centered at the sample Fr\'echet mean.
+PCA could then be carried out on vectorizations of the tangent space representations.
+A related approach, for covariance functions, has been adopted in \cite{Pigoli2014}.

-On the space of reconstructed covariances $\{C_i\}$, we could then define a distance and perform PCA on vectorizations of $(C_i(v_j, v_l))_{jl}$, as done in \cite{Dryden2009} and \cite{Pigoli2014}.
-However, this approach is prohibitive in our setting.
-In fact, performing PCA on the high-dimensional objects $(C_i(v_j, v_l))_{jl}$ produces PC functions that are covariance functions, whose interpretation, as an additive component to the mean covariance function is often challenging.
-Therefore, in the next section, we propose an alternative model that enables joint reconstruction, and representation on a `common basis', of the indirectly observed covariance functions.
+However, the aforementioned approaches could be prohibitive in our setting.
+In fact, performing PCA on tangent space projections produces modes of variation that are geodesics passing through the mean, and whose interpretation in a high-dimensional setting is often challenging.
+Therefore, in the next section, we propose an alternative model that enables joint reconstruction, and representation on a `common basis', of indirectly observed covariance functions.